History of Pickleball

 2001

-Through the efforts of Earl Hill, the game was introduced and established in the Arizona Senior Olympics for the very first time.
-The first tournament was played at Happy Trails RV in Surprise, in which 100 players participated.
-It was the largest tournament played in the History of Pickleball.
+Through the efforts of Earl Hill, the game was introduced and established in the Arizona Senior Olympics for the first time.
+The first tournament was played at Happy Trails RV in Surprise, where 100 players participated.
+It was the largest tournament played in the history of pickleball.
 Over the next coming years, the number of players increased to 300.

 2003

-In October, the game was included in the Huntsman World Senior Games for the first time in the History of Pickleball held in St George.
+In October, the game was included in the Huntsman World Senior Games for the first time in pickleball held in St George.

 2005